Poaceae: Evolutionary history

+Phragmites have been found in the Eastern coast of the US dating the Campanian (such as in the Black Creek Formation).

 The relationships among the three subfamilies Bambusoideae, Oryzoideae and Pooideae in the BOP clade have been resolved: Bambusoideae and Pooideae are more closely related to each other than to Oryzoideae.
 This separation occurred within the relatively short time span of about 4 million years.

-According to Lester Charles King the spread of grasses in the Late Cenozoic would have changed patterns of hillslope evolution favouring slopes that are convex upslope and concave downslope and lacking a free face were common.
+According to Lester Charles King, the spread of grasses in the Late Cenozoic would have changed patterns of hillslope evolution favouring slopes that are convex upslope and concave downslope and lacking a free face were common.
 King argued that this was the result of more slowly acting surface wash caused by carpets of grass which in turn would have resulted in relatively more soil creep.

 Subdivisions

 There are about 12,000 grass species in about 771 genera that are classified into 12 subfamilies.
 See the full list of Poaceae genera.